awaregroup/IIALab/labs/Lab03.md

 </a><br/><br/>
 You can also visualize an ARM template to see the components that will be created.

-2. Choose the Resource Group that matches your lab user number, click 'Accept' on the terms and 'Purchase' to begin the provisioning process.
+2. Choose the Resource Group that matches your lab user number, click 'I agree' on the terms and 'Purchase' to begin the provisioning process.
 ![](./media/3_1.png)

 3. Wait for the provisioning process to complete.